wezm/pkb/README.md

 ## Deployment

 pkb is designed to be deployed behind a caching proxy such as varnish.
 There is a sample varnish configuration in `config/varnish.vcl`.
-For getting it on to the server Capistrano is recommended.
-There is a configuration that will need adjusting in `config/deploy.rb` and `config/deploy/production.rb`.
+There is a script for building a Docker image: `bin/docker-build`.

+The resulting image can be run something like this:

+    sudo docker run -it --rm -e 'SECRET_KEY_BASE=asdfasdfasdf' -p 3000:3000/tcp  -v /home/wmoore/Projects/pkb/pages:/home/pkb/pages:ro 51d800a7496b